 PILGRIMAGE TO THE MARSDEN CHILDREN OF MALVERN

 This self-guided walk around the town of Great Malvern was inspired by my Victorian era true crime book, The Water Doctor’s Daughters (Published by Robert Hale).
 Fortunately, most of the buildings and places of interest relating to the story are still in existence, making for a fascinating tour.
-Points of interest are numbered and highlighted on the map.
-Additional information and images for each location will be found below the map.
 Enjoy!

 1. ST MARY’S PRIORY CHURCH, Church Street, Malvern.
 John Rashdall, maternal uncle to the Marsden children, was vicar here between 1850-1856.
 It was the Rev. Rashdall who travelled to Paris in 1852 when rumours arose that his nieces were being abused by their governess, Mlle Doudet.